 - Nutritious Meals

-All new members will receive evaluation by a Registered Nurse.
-Additionally, a Physical Therapist and a Speech Language Therapist will do evaluation for balance and cognition.
+All new members will receive an evaluation by a Registered Nurse.
+Additionally, a Physical Therapist and a Speech Language Therapist will do an evaluation for balance and cognition.

 Have you thought about adult day care for your senior loved ones?
 Adult day care can be the perfect way for your loved ones to get the care, supervision, and social interaction that they need while you get the time that you need to work or meet other family obligations.
 Senior day care can do a lot of good, both for you and for your elderly loved ones.
 If you’re on the fence about putting your elderly loved ones in adult day care consider all of these benefits of adult day care: